Local Mode

 Furthermore, often you may be working on-site with limited internet access, so it is required to be able to work offline.

 Local Mode, combined with Offline Mode, addresses and enhances all of these situations by saving project data locally on your device first.
 Project data can then be synced with the server either periodically or manually.
-This experimental feature can significantly accelerate the editing process, especially for large projects.
+This experimental feature can significantly accelerate the editing process, especially for large projects, and unlocks powerful features like full undo and redo capabilities.

 You can manage Local Mode settings via Experimental Features in the User Settings dialog.